RarelyCharlie/rarelycharlie.github.io/_draft/links.md

 ### <i class="fa fa-plus"></i> Add a link

-To add any link to the menu, go to the page and copy its URL.
+To add any link to the menu, copy the URL from the page itself or from a link.
 Press the plus button in the Smart Links toolbar.
 Type a title for the link, and paste the URL that you copied.

 You can add links to external pages in this way.
 They are pinned to the menu until you manually remove them.

+If you add a link to a 7 Cups page in this way, it is no different from any other pinned 7 Cups page.

 ### <i class="fa fa-minus"></i> Remove a link